 Hourly Rates vs. Flat Rates

-- Best for local or short in-home moves
+- Hourly rates run $75-$125 per mover, and work well for local or straightforward in-home moves

 Key Factors That Affect the Cost of Moving a Piano